Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 The Financial Impact: How PLA Credits Save Money

 Let’s look at the real numbers.
-If you can earn 15-30 credits through PLA (a typical range), here’s what you might save:
+If you can earn 15-30 credits through PLA (a typical range for students with substantial recovery experience), here’s what you might save:

 Challenges and Limitations to Consider

-While PLA can be a game-changer, it’s important to understand the limitations:
+While PLA can be a game-changer, it’s essential to understand the limitations:

 Not All Schools Accept PLA Credits